PoProstuWitold/PoProstuWitold/README.md

   </summary>

   Hello, I'm Witold Zawada.
-I'm a 19-year-old self-taugh developer from Poland with a passion for coding in **Node.js** and **TypeScript**.
-In my spare time, I enjoy coding side projects, indulging in video games, anime, skiing, history, folk rock music, as well as spending quality time with my dog Rafi.
+I'm a 20-year-old self-taugh developer from Poland with a passion for coding in **Node.js** and **TypeScript**.
+In my spare time, I enjoy coding side projects, indulging in video games, skiing, history, folk rock music, as well as playing with my dog and working on my homeserver.

 </details>